BitcoinDesign/Guide/guide/how-it-works/human-readable-addresses.md

 #### Setup

-Hosting human-readable addresses carries legal and financial responsibility, so many non-custodial wallets are unlikely to offer this feature.
-However, they should still make it easy to copy payment information for setting up addresses on domains owned by the user or a third party of their choice.
+Hosting human-readable addresses carries a responsibility, and non-custodial wallets that don't provide additional services outside of the software may not want to offer this feature.
+However, they should still make it easy to copy payment information for setting up addresses on domains owned by the user or a third party of the user's choice.

 It is important to provide users with a simple setup experience for human-readable addresses.
 They are likely to use them for a long time, and need to be able to trust that everything is set up correctly.